muratk5n/thirdwave/en/README.md

 Some versions of HS missiles dont even have explosives - just sheer kinetic energy; a mass of metal crushing into something else at Mach 5 speed or greater.
-Again, simple works; mass, speed, pressure, heat.
+Simple, fundamental works; mass, speed, pressure, heat.

 ---